-ESG risks are considered in all stages of investing in renewable energy assets.
+ESG risks are considered in all stages of investing in renewable energy assets or other portfolio companies.
 The OEGEN investments team is required to complete an ESG matrix as part of the investment committee paper submitted to the Investment Committee.
+This is at "Approval in Principle" (pre-investment screening), as well as at Final Investment Committee and Pre-Completion.
 The ESG matrix is a tool used to drive interaction and warrant additional investigation into ESG risks where necessary.
+The questions assess indicators that would indicate presence or absence of an ESG risk or opportunity.
+These indicators include those relating to environmental damage (environmental impact assessment, habitat management plans, resource minimisation strategies), carbon reduction and measuring, policies (anti-bribery, corruption, modern slavery, DE&I), unfair advantage and community relations (engagement and community benefit initiatives).
 This ensures ESG risks are identified and mitigated as soon as possible.
 The matrix has a total possible score of 15, with a score of 9 required to indicated compliance with ESG Policy.
 Materiality of risks included in our ESG matrix is determined using guidance from the Sustainability Accounting Standards Board (SASB) framework, that identifies financially material ESG risks by asset class.
-Once an investment has successfully reached the post-completion stage, our Asset Management onboarding process picks up any residual ESG risks.
+The ESG matrix questions are also determined by opportunity type, with matrix adapting its questions dependent on whether the opportunity is an infrastructure investment, a development opportunity or an equity investment into a company.
+This ensures that relevant ESG risk factors are assessed.
+Once an investment has successfully reached the post-completion stage, our Asset Management onboarding process picks up any residual ESG risks and this forms part of integration (100 day) plans.

-Continued ESG risk management during asset management is achieved through an annual ESG review of material third party service providers alongside HSE and quality reviews.
+Continued ESG risk management during asset management is achieved through an annual ESG review of material third party service providers and portfolio companies alongside HSE and quality reviews.
 This ensures that strategies to mitigate any new ESG risks are put in place in a timely manner and reviewed appropriately.

 The key risks considered during these processes are outlined in the table below.
-The table separates the key ESG risks into one of our three stakeholder groups, each of which have a general risk objective:
+The table separates the key ESG risks into one of our three stakeholder groups and the approach of mitigation by infrastructure and portfolio companies.
+Each stakeholder group has a general risk objective:

-Performance: Mitigate the risk of losses through robust governance structures, rigorous due diligence, risk analysis and asset optimisation activities to deliver investment return resilience.

-Planet: Consider environmental factors to mitigate risks associated with the construction and operation of assets, enhancing environmental potential where possible.

-People: Evaluate social considerations to mitigate risks and promote a 'Just Transition' to clean energy.
+- Performance: Mitigate the risk of losses through robust governance structures, rigorous due diligence, risk analysis and asset optimisation activities to deliver investment return resilience. - Planet: Consider environmental factors to mitigate risks associated with the construction and operation of assets, enhancing environmental potential where possible. - People: Evaluate social considerations to mitigate risks and promote a 'Just Transition' to clean energy.

-Whilst these risks have been identified as potentially material to the assets that Octopus Energy Generation manages, we believe there is no 'one size fits all' approach to ESG.
+Whilst these risks have been identified as potentially material to the assets and portfolio companies that Octopus Energy Generation manages, we believe there is no 'one size fits all' approach to ESG.
 Different funds and investors have different appetites for ESG matters and different investment products have exposure to different opportunities and risks associated with ESG.
 To accommodate this, each Octopus managed Fund has a bespoke ESG policy.
 The Octopus Energy Generation ESG team is continuously monitoring best practices in the industry as well as researching potential future changes in these ESG risk factors.

 Findings are shared internally and incorporated in policy and asset management plans, as appropriate.